gyorilab/adeft/doc/index.rst

-.. deft documentation master file, created by sphinx-quickstart on Thu Feb 21 14:58:08 2019.
+.. adeft documentation master file, created by sphinx-quickstart on Thu Feb 21 14:58:08 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.